dev-sanidhya/equiview/readme.md

 ## 📬 Contact

-Built by Atharva.
+Built by Atharva & Sanidhya.
 For feedback, collaboration, or feature ideas, feel free to reach out!

 ---